Macro photography with a smartphone

 Creating a drop of water effect

 Have you dropped some water on your smartphone by accident?
 If it is only a single drop, the device should not be damaged.
 You can use an eyedropper to carefully place exactly one drop of water on the camera lens.
 The drop of water works like a lens and therefore creates a magnifying effect.
-Due to the surface tension the drop will remain on the object and you are ready to get started.
+This trick works best when you place the water drop on the lens of the front camera, allowing you to continue checking the image section on the screen.